We're a team of founders who've built startups before. We've lived the struggle. We want to pay it forward.

 There are two ways for founders to join the XX community:

 Founders we invest in get:

 We follow the Y Combinator ethos.
 Your time should be spent talking to users, building product, and staying healthy.
 Every Wednesday, there are group office hours, followed by dinner and an intimate fireside chat with an accomplished founder.
 You can request individual office hours if you feel stuck on a problem.

 Unlike most non-YC accelerators, you focus on real work.
 The program is a ruthless sprint to focus on the 'most important thing', so your startup becomes valuable.
 It's not about spending 3 months in classes or pitch workshops.

 We don't charge an equity fee.
-However, we do invest $20,000 on with an uncapped SAFE with MFN provision.
+However, when investing in startups that attend out programs, we invest on with an uncapped SAFE with MFN provision.
 This basically means that we get the same terms that later investors offer you.
 You can read about how this works here.

 If, after the end of the cohort, you are happy with the value we offer, you may opt in our advisor program.
 If you choose to do this, we take a 1% advisor stake, vesting over two years.
 You can fire us anytime.